6321 Hollywood Boulevard,

 The theatre then was used for church services, private screenings, and location shooting.
 In 2009, it became a Lazerium, which closed in December 2009.
 The Vine Theatre was then used for special events, for hire and occasional movies.

-In May 2015 it reopened as a Dolby showcase theatre and now operates as a private (for hire) movies theatre.
+In May 2015 it reopened as a Dolby showcase theatre and now operates as a private (for hire) movies theatre with a reduced capacity of 70-seats.

 Just login to your account and subscribe to this theater.